-Community Involvement and Volunteerism
+Community involvement and volunteerism

-Guardian supports our local communities through Community Involvement Committees ("CICs") and Green Teams, which are employee groups that help focus Guardian's charitable efforts and environmental stewardship operating out of the Guardian offices located in Appleton, Bethlehem, New York, Pittsfield and Spokane.
-The CICs and Green Teams help connect Guardian and its employees to local nonprofit organizations through grants, sponsorships and volunteer activities.
-The CICs and Green Teams were created to:
+With a quick pivot to 100 percent virtual volunteerism in March 2020, employees have contributed more than 7,300 in virtual volunteer hours.
+Guardian also supports our local communities through Community Involvement Committees ("CICs"), which are employee groups that help focus Guardian's charitable efforts and environmental stewardship operating out of the Guardian offices located in Appleton, Bethlehem, Tristate area (New York, New Jersey and Connecticut), Pittsfield, Spokane and Phoenix/Tempe.
+The committees help connect employees to local nonprofit organizations through grants, sponsorships and volunteer activities.
+The CICs were created to:

-- enhance the lives of others by helping them achieve social and financial independence; - provide opportunities to engage employees through volunteerism and financial contributions; and - increase employee education and engagement, as Guardian for Good, in the communities where our employees live and work.
+- provide opportunities to engage employees through volunteerism and financial contributions; and - increase employee education and engagement, as Guardian for Good, in the communities where our employees live and work it operates.

-Guardian also sponsors a Pro Bono program in partnership with Her Justice and the New York Legal Assistance Group, to further enhance Guardian's underlying commitment to providing vital support to the communities in which it operates.
 Guardian employees provide free civil legal services in family, housing, benefits and immigration areas of law.

+Guardian also sponsors a Pro Bono program in partnership with the New York Legal Assistance Group, to further enhance Guardian's underlying commitment to providing vital support to the communities in which